 How Soon After Surgery do Stump Neuromas Develop?

 Post surgical pain usually becomes apparent between three and eight weeks postoperatively, or it may develop after months, or even years of a seemingly successful surgical intervention.
-In general, if there is no improvement by three or four months after surgery there is probably little chance of further improvement with prolonged conservative care.
+In general, if there is no improvement by three or four months after surgery there is probably little chance of further improvement.

 What is a Stump Neuroma?